 Outside of the city, there are plenty more royal retreats to visit.
 Head even farther – towards the Alps – and you’ll end up in the Aosta Valley, which is the gateway to the Gran Paradiso region.
 The skiing and hiking here is some of the best in Italy.

-A lot of Italians like to poke fun or even judge Turin: they think it is a cold and depressing place, akin to Detroit or an Easter bloc city.
+A lot of Italians like to poke fun or even judge Turin: they think it is a cold and depressing place, akin to Detroit or an Eastern bloc city.

 Turin is an exceptionally underrated cities in my opinion though.
-The people, although a bit insular, are way more down-to-earth than most Northerners and the city, although gritty, is honestly beautiful to look at.
-I’d recommend to anyone to stay a few days in Turin, in a heartbeat.
+It feels more local than Milan/Venice etc. I’d recommend to anyone to stay a few days in Turin, in a heartbeat.

 Like Bologna, Genoa remains pretty low under the radar.
 Many who are backpacking in Italy never really find a reason to visit this city.
 Despite its lack of attention, Genoa is one of the most important economic sectors in Italy.
-Its port is the busiest in the entire country and, historically, was the launching point of many of Italy’s greatest international expeditions.
+Its gritty port is the busiest in the entire country, kinda reminds me of home (Southampton) with better weather.

-Admittedly, there isn’t much in the way of tourist attractions in Genoa.
+Admittedly, there isn’t much in the way of tourist attractions in Genoa, though there are a couple of solid hostels.
 There are a number of museums and mansions to visit here like the Palazzo Ducale, Palazzi dei Rolli, and Palazzo Spinola National Gallery.
 Most of these buildings are humble compared to the decadent residences of other Italian cities.
 None of this really matters though.

 statues in cemetery in genoa italy